 Your board members will need to get tuned back in to fund development.
 If they are uncomfortable introducing your organization to their connections, your staff should teach them how to talk about your work.
 Board members will then need to practice, and get over their unease.

 Your nonprofit board can and should be a powerful resource for your fundraising program.
-Every nonprofit board members should be both a donor and a fundraising ambassador for your organization.
+Every nonprofit board member should be both a donor and a fundraising ambassador for your organization.

 Photo Credit: tec-estromberg